What does the swap law say?

 The swap would increase development capacity in the UGA

 The law allows swaps only if they do not increase development capacity in the UGA: the swap "must not result in a in a net increase in the total acreage or development capacity of the urban growth area or areas."
 Swapping out parcels near Black Lake that are deemed non-buildable for a parcel that is buildable is by definition increasing development capacity inside the UGA.
+The county hydrogeologist concluded that the swap would increase development capacity.
+See page 5 of the hydro report.
+This is because the swap out parcels near Black Lake are constrained by steep slopes, BPA power line easements, floodways and wetlands.

 The swap would decrease groundwater protections